Munster hold firm at Glasgow to reach URC semis

 It was kitchen sink stuff at Scotstoun, not pretty but pretty enough for Munster.
 Downright ugly for Glasgow.

-It was a huge victory for Graham Rowntree's team, who lost four players to head knocks, a continuation of their recent form on the road in South Africa and an end to a year without loss for Glasgow in their own backyard.
+It was a huge victory for Graham Rowntree's team, who lost five players to injury, including four for head injury assessments (HIA), a continuation of their recent form on the road in South Africa and an end to a year without loss for Glasgow in their own backyard.

 None of that, of course, looked remotely likely midway through a surreal opening quarter for the visitors.
 They lost Peter O'Mahony to injury after a couple of minutes and then lost the luckless RG Snyman not long after.
 All night, they lost important players to injury.